indexnetwork/index/sdk/js/README.md

       role: "user",
     },
   ],
-  indexes: [indexId], // You can add all the indexes of a user as well });
+  sources: [indexId], // You can add all the indexes of a user as well });

 console.log(queryResponse);